trivediayush/AWS-FinOps-Dashboard/Readme.md

 ⚙️ Features
 -----------

-*   Tracks AWS services by usage and cost within Free Tier limits.
+*   Tracks AWS services by usage and cost.
 *   SQLite backend for lightweight data management.
 *   Grafana dashboard with visualizations (bar/pie charts) of service-wise costs.